nice-devone/nice-cxone-mobile-sdk-ios/README.md

     ```swift
     extension Manager: CXoneChatDelegate {

-    func onChatUpdated(_:mode:) {
+        func onChatUpdated(_ chatState: ChatState, mode: ChatMode) {
             guard chatState >= .ready else {
                 return
             }

             ...
             if let preChatSurvey = CXoneChat.shared.threads.preChatSurvey {
                 LogManager.trace("Chat(`.singlethread`) is ready to use but there is no thread to use but firstly it is need to fill in the prechat")

                 let fieldEntities = preChatSurvey.customFields.map(FormCustomFieldTypeMapper.map)

                 coordinator.presentForm(title: preChatSurvey.name, customFields: fieldEntities) { [weak self] customFields in
                     LogManager.trace("Pre-chat was filled successfully -> create a new thread")

                     self?.createNewThread(with: customFields)
                 }
             } else {
                 LogManager.trace("Chat is ready to use but there is no thread to use -> chat mode = `.singlethread` -> creating a new thread")

                 createNewThread()
             }
+        }

+        ...
     }
     ```